Feyerabend/obsolete/README.md

 Java simply enough at that time.
 It was also before e.g. generics were implemented, when they still were experimental.

+*If you want to use this in any way, it is free to change/expand on or whatever you want to it.
+I contrast to the copyrights usually adopted to books.*

 ## Documents

 ### [Introduction](INTRO.md)